eisnstein/eisnstein.github.io/_posts/2022-05-10-pattern-matching-in-c#.md

 }
 ```

 Ok, that is a lot of pattern matching.
 But there is even more, which I have not covered here.
-For more details and more in-depth explanations I recommend you check out the documentation over at [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/patterns).
+For more details and more in-depth explanations I recommend you check out the documentation over at [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/patterns){:target="\_blank" rel="noopener noreferrer"}.